 The influence of the Catholic church is everywhere in South America.

-There is a church next to every square and church towers can be seen from anywhere in the city or town or village.
+There is a church near most squares and church bells can be seen and heard from most anywhere in most cities,towns or villages.
 Huge wooden doors open in the morning and stay open until dark.
-People come and go, take off hats, kneel in the pews, say prayers for themselves and people they don’t know.
-Churches aren’t as integral in Uruguay as they used to be but even though secular government reigns here, religion has not been stamped out.
+People come and go, take off their hats, kneel in the pews, say prayers for themselves and people they don’t know.

-It is quite by chance that I find the Cathedral San Fernando in Maldonado this morning.
+It is quite by chance that I find the Cathedral San Fernando in Maldonado.

-Turning a corner, I have to say it is the most renovated and pristine church I have seen in Uruguay.
-I have visited churches in Quito, Cuenca, Medellin, San Jose, Panama City and Montevideo.
-The pinkish color of these exterior walls stands in contrast to the blue sky, and the statue holding the cross at the top of the building looking down at you, as you come closer, has the same effect that statues of Zeus had for the Greeks.
-The cathedral itself has an interesting history.
+Turning a corner, I have to say this church is the most renovated and pristine church I have seen in Uruguay.
+The pinkish color of these exterior walls stands in contrast to the blue sky, and the statue holding the cross at the top of the building looking down at me, as I come closer, has the same effect on me that statues of Zeus had for the Greeks.
+The cathedral, I learn inside, has an interesting history.

 It was begun in 1801 and inaugurated in 1895 by a local man – Montevideo archbishop Mariano Soler, who was born in nearby San Carlos.

-The Cathedral features the Virgin Del Carmen salvaged off a sunken ship off in 1829 off the Isla de Lobos.
+The Cathedral features the Virgin Del Carmen salvaged from a sunken ship off the nearby Isla de Lobos in 1829.
 It also has a dying Christ figure inside that washed ashore from unknown sources and found a home here.

 I sit in a pew and listen to silence.